overthink/overthink.github.io/_posts/2016-08-06-typescript-pixi-webpack.markdown

 project started with [TypeScript](https://www.typescriptlang.org/) 2.0 and
 [Webpack](https://webpack.github.io/).

+## Code

+The working skeleton project is available at <https://github.com/overthink/pixitest>

 ## Why?

 I want to do a graphics thing and the browser is the natural target these days.